Ewald Osers

 Ewald Osers (13 May 1917 - 11 October 2011) was a Czech translator and poet born in Prague, Austria-Hungary.

 Career

 He translated several important Czech poetry works of the 20th century into English, including Jaroslav Seifert, Vítězslav Nezval, Miroslav Holub and Jan Skácel.
-He also translated several German-language authors such as Thomas Bernhard, as well as Macedonian-language books (Mateja Matevski), poetry of the Silesian poet Ondra Lysohorsky, and two major Slovak poets, Miroslav Válek and Milan Rúfus.
+He also translated several German-language authors such as Thomas Bernhard, as well as Macedonian-language books (Mateja Matevski), poetry of the Silesian poet Óndra Łysohorsky, and two major Slovak poets, Miroslav Válek and Milan Rúfus.